NatPRoach/conduit/README.md

     --ifa
         Illumina reads are in FASTA format; Mutually exclusive with --ifq Consensus Collapsing:
+    -m, --score-matrix <path>
-    -d, --isoform-delta (35)
+        Provide an alternative scoring matrix to use in partial order alignment -d, --isoform-delta (35)
         Maximum indel size to be 'corrected', beyond this size a new isoform is declared.
 Must be between 0 and 255 -e, --ends-delta (35)
         Maximum size at the ends of isoforms to 'correct' before splitting.
 Must be between 0 and 255 -i, --max-iterations (5)
         Maximum number of iterations to align to and correct scaffolds.
-Does not include optional final polshing step --final-polish (default)
+Does not include optional final polshing step
+        Note: Providing a value of 0 will not perform any graph based illumina correction -w, --illumina-weight (10)
+        Weight of illumina reads relative to nanopore reads when generating consensus --final-polish (default)
         Include a final correction of individual isoforms, not in a splice graph --no-final-polish